brave/qa-resources/WikiTemplate/Android/wikitemplate-android.md

 - [ ] Ensure that the `Tab Group` setting doesn't reset/change after upgrading
 - [ ] Ensure that `Clear data on exit` is retained from the previous version
 - [ ] Rewards
-  - [ ] Wallet balance is retained
+  - [ ] BAT balance is retained
   - [ ] Auto-contribute list is retained
   - [ ] Both Tips and Monthly Contributions are retained
-  - [ ] Wallet panel transactions list is retained
+  - [ ] Summary panel transactions list is retained
   - [ ] Changes to rewards settings are retained
 - [ ] Ads
   - [ ] Both `Estimated pending rewards` & `Ad notifications received this month` are retained